RobertBarrow/The-Blockchain-Charitable-Trust/phase-one.md

 ### Create "Blockchain Charitable Trustcoin" (virtual currency) and a suite of "Smart Contracts"
 _Note: initially these will be used exclusively by governments for charitable causes, such as international humanitarian aid_

+Requirements

-#### Blockchain Charitable Trustcoin ("BTC")
+#### Blockchain Charitable Trustcoin ("BCT") - a new virtual currency

-* BTC would be a virtual currency on decentralised public ledger, meaning that no sovereign entity has overall control (i.e. no GCB)
+* BCT would be a virtual currency on decentralised public ledger, meaning that no sovereign entity has overall control (i.e. no GCB)
-* Non-fungible nature of a BTCs would give an unprecidented transparency to the use of charitable donations and international aid
+* Non-fungible nature of a BCTs would give an unprecidented transparency to the use of charitable donations and international aid
 * LXRs could be controlled by each GCB and reviewed periodically; this would be akin to them setting their GSC's base interest rate
 * GCBs could lower the LXR to encourage charitable donations to be made in their territories
 * GCBs could raise the LXR to encourage foreign aid to be sent to their territories